 Miso Soup with Winter Vegetables

 This soup is very warming, and surprisingly filling compared to the more usual, brothy miso soups.
-It features potatoes, cabbage, carrot, and daikon or turnip, to make a satisfying bowlful.
+It features potatoes, cabbage, and root vegetables, to make a satisfying bowlful.
 Adapted from Vegan Soups and Hearty Stews for all Seasons by Nava Atlas.
 Photos by Evan Atlas.

 - 1 tablespoon olive oil

 - 1 large or 2 medium onions, quartered and sliced

-- 4 medium potatoes, scrubbed and finely diced (see Variation)
+- 4 medium potatoes, scrubbed and diced (see Variation)

 - 1 1/2 cups shredded white or napa cabbage

 - 2 medium carrots, peeled and cut into 1/2 inch thick

 - 1 to 1 1/2 cups peeled, diced daikon radish, white turnip, or parsnip